uncenter/uncenter.dev/src/content/posts/magical-icons.md

 tags: ['11ty', 'icons']
 title: Icons, Icons, Icons
 date: 2023-02-22
+description: A simple way to include only the icons you actually use!
 ---

 Icons pile up fast.
 You start with just the basics, but then you want to add more.
 And more.
 And more.
 And before you know it, you have a huge collection of icons that you don't even use.
 I've been there.
 I've done that.
 And it's easy enough to just include every icon you can find in your HTML, but that's not the best way to do it.